Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Joseph's family - View on Tribute Wall
+5 Trees, Flowers, or Condolences have been shared with support of Edith's family - View on Tribute Wall

 Edith Irene Parker Tart, 87, went to be with her Lord and Savior on Sunday, November 5th, 2023.

 Edith was born in Benson, NC on September 13th, 1936 to the late John Cleveland Parker and Alene Johnson Parker.
 She was preceded in death by her brother John Latham (JL) Parker and her loving husband, Charles E. Tart.

 Edith loved the Lord and was a longtime member of Calvary Baptist Church and later she attended Village Baptist Church with her family.
 She loved reading, spending time in nature, but most of all being with her family.
 A dedicated volunteer, she spent many days working at the Senior Center in Fayetteville as well as Operation In As Much, and was recognized as Volunteer of the Year.